 5.13.3.2 Potential solution #2 – Utility function support

-The proposal is similar to solution #1 but enhances the definition of the attribute utilityFunction by defining the semantics by which the consumer can express their utility function..
+The proposal enhances solution #1 by defining specific aspects of the utility function which the consumer can express as input.

 The goals with this approach are to better support multi-vendor interoperability and interaction with intent handling functions in other non-3gpp management domains.

-Note: For this solution the detailed definitions of the arguments, operations, and functions will need to be defined to ensure the required functions can be properly expressed.
-Other formats, e.g. key-value pairs <argument, operand> and support for parenthesis, may be required.
+Note: For this solution the detailed definitions of the arguments, operations, and functions are not included in the input.